 It’s nice to experiment sometimes with what you can add to a whole roast chicken to spice things up a bit (for example Paula Wolfert’s Stuffed Chicken).
 However, sometimes all you want is a simple recipe to show off the meat in it’s purest form.
 Timing varies for every bird depending on size, but these few pointers should help you to nail the cook every time.

 Add to your Roast:

 - Rosemary/Thyme/Sage/Bay Leaves

-- When your happy with your personal flavour-cave, the chicken can go into the oven for 20 minutes at this high heat to crisp up the skin.
+- When your happy with your flavour-cave, the chicken can go into the oven.
+The general rule is 45 minutes per kg + 20 minutes extra.

-- If they are, remove the chicken from the oven, transfer the chicken to another plate/board (the roasting tin will stay hot and keep cooking the meat), and cover it with kitchen foil to rest for 20 minutes or so.
+- If you’re happy with the cook, remove the chicken from the oven, transfer the chicken to another plate/board (the roasting tin will stay hot and keep cooking the meat), and cover it loosely with kitchen foil to rest for at least 20 minutes or so.

 - If the juices are not clear, the chicken may need more time cooking.
 If the skin is getting too crisp cover the bird with kitchen foil.
 Time yourself another 10 minutes and check again, keep going until the juices are clear.